Wellington Fault: Wellington-Hutt Valley section

-This 75 km long curved fault segment is mapped on the floor of the Cook Strait before crossing the Wellington peninsula through Long Gully and along the northwestern edge of Wellington Harbour, past Lower Hutt terminating near Kaitoke.
+This 75 km long curved fault segment is mapped on the floor of Cook Strait before crossing the Wellington peninsula through Long Gully and along the northwestern edge of Wellington Harbour, past Lower Hutt terminating near Kaitoke.
 This segment has had a lateral slip-rate of 6.0-7.6 mm per year for at least the last 140,000 years, from the progressive offset of dated river terraces.
-The most recent rupture event along this section is constrained to 150-450 yrs BP.
+The most recent rupture event along this section is constrained to 150-450 yrs BP (Before Present).
 This section is interpreted to give rise to characteristic earthquakes involving rupture of the entire fault segment, with a single-event displacement of 3.8-4.6 m.
 The recurrence interval is 500-770 years.
 The Kaitoke basin is a small pull-apart basin formed at the 2 km lateral offset between this segment and the Tararua segment, near Kaitoke.

 It is possible that the Māori legend of the formation of Whanganui-a-Tara (Wellington Harbour) derives from an oral record of an early quake along this fault.